Multiplayer General Lotto game: Introduction

 \subsection{Our Contribution}

-In this work, our focus is on the multiplayer GL game with asymmetric budgets over a single battlefield.
-Our contributions are primarily as follows: \begin{itemize} \item We establish the existence of a Nash equilibrium in the GL game.
-Initially, we construct a variant of the GL game where each player's bid is limited by a common threshold.
-We demonstrate the existence of a Nash equilibrium in this modified game.
-Subsequently, we show that if the threshold is sufficiently large, it becomes non-restrictive, thereby ensuring the existence of a Nash equilibrium in the original GL game. \item For both the original and the modified GL game, we provide characterizations of the Nash equilibrium.
-These characterizations reveal a relationship between the relative order of the players' budgets and the support of their strategies. \item In the case of two players with asymmetric budgets, we derive a closed-form solution. \end{itemize} To our knowledge, this paper is the first to investigate the multiplayer GL game with asymmetric budgets.
-This research significantly enriches the existing body of knowledge on the GL game.
+In this work, we focus on the multiplayer GL game with asymmetric budgets over multiple heterogeneous battlefields.
+Our key contributions are as follows: \begin{itemize} \item We establish the existence of a Nash equilibrium in the GL game.
+We start with constructing a variant of the GL game where each player's bid space is discrete and bounded from above, and we demonstrate the existence of a Nash equilibrium in this modified game.
+Subsequently, we show that if the threshold is sufficiently large, it becomes non-restrictive.
+A Nash equilibrium in the GL game arises from the limit of a sequence of Nash equilibria in the modified games, where the bid grid in the sequence becomes finer and finer.
+A more detailed discussion of the approach is given at the end of Section 3. \item For the game with a single battlefield, we provide a comprehensive characterization of Nash equilibrium, revealing a relationship between the relative order of players' budgets and the support of their strategies.
+This characterization also naturally implies the known result for the Nash equilibrium in the case of two players with asymmetric budgets \citep{r14}.
+Additionally, we provide a system of equations to solve for the Nash equilibria.
+Moreover, we prove the uniqueness of Nash equilibrium when there are at least two players with the maximum budget. \item For the game with multiple battlefields, we prove that for almost every value profile, each player focuses only on few battlefields when the number of players is sufficiently large.
+We show that Nash equilibrium is not unique by providing an example.
+Additionally, in the symmetric setting with multiple players and multiple battlefields, we present a solution for the Nash equilibrium. \end{itemize} To our knowledge, this is the first paper to study the multiplayer GL game with asymmetric budgets.
+Our results significantly extend the existing literature on the GL game.